DavidJClark/phpVMS-AirMail/readme.txt

 -Individual pilot setting to have email sent to pilot when new message is received -Threaded messages

-Install:
+Install Using Simpilotgroup Plugin Manager

+-Download the package
+-Upload the package to your site using the plugin manager -Use the auto-install from the plugin manager

+Install Manually:

--Download the attached package.
+-Download the package.
--unzip the package and place the files as structured in your root phpVMS install.
+-Unzip the package and place the files as structured in your root phpVMS install.
--use the airmail.sql file to create the tables needed in your sql database using phpmyadmin or similar.
+-Use the airmail.sql file to create the tables needed in your sql database using phpmyadmin or similar.

+Options:

 To Use the "You Have Mail" function place the following code where you would like the notice to appear, it will only appear if the pilot is logged in.